dataobservatory-eu/competition-data-observatory/content/services/surveys/index.md

 slides: ""
 ---

-We provide retrospecitve, ex post, and ex ante survey harmonization to our partners.
+We provide retrospecitve, *ex post*, and *ex ante* survey harmonization to our partners.

 1. The aim of retrospective survey harmonization is to pool data from pre-existing surveys made with a similar methodology in different points in time and different countries or territories.
 Ex post survey harmonization is in a way a passive form of pooling research funding because you can utilize information from surveying that were made on somebody else’s expense.